 Make All Monthly Payments On Time, Every Time

-Timely payments are an important factor in lowering the cost of your student loan.
+Timely payments are an important factor in lowering the cost of your student loan debt.
 Most lenders charge exorbitant late fees.
-If you are late with even one payment, you will have to unnecessarily pay a huge late fee fine, which adds to the cost of the loan.
+If you are late with even one payment, you will have to unnecessarily pay a huge late fee fine.
+That adds to the cost of the loan.
 You could end up adding hundreds or even thousands of dollars to the total cost of your loan if you miss more than one deadline.

-Making all monthly payments on time will also help you maintain a good credit rating, which will qualify you for lower interest rates on any loans that you take in the future.
+Making all monthly payments on time will also help you maintain a good credit rating.
+You will qualify for lower interest rates on any loans that you take in the future.

-One way to make sure that all your monthly payments are made on time without any oversights is to sign up for auto-pay and make sure that you have the necessary funds in your bank account when the payment is due.
+One way to make sure that all your monthly payments are made on time without any oversights is to sign up for auto-pay.
+Make sure that you have the necessary funds in your bank account when the payment is due.

 The Right Loan Fit